 In 2018, an auction of 16 new oil concessions covering roadless, primary forest was announced by the government.
 The region is home to some of the highest levels of biodiversity on the planet.
 The Waorani argued that the Ecuadorian government violated their right to previous consultation.
 “We will not allow the building of platforms or pipelines or roads.
 We do not recognize what the government calls Oil Block 22.
 Our forest homeland is not an oil block, it is our life.
 Our land is not for sale.”

+The Waorani people’s resistance continues to inspire Indigenous communities in the Amazon and beyond as a powerful example of Indigenous-led action against fossil fuel extraction.
 We support our partners, the Waorani People, Alianza Ceibo, and Amazon Frontlines in their fight to permanently protect this land.
 Read more at https://waoresist.amazonfrontlines.org/action/

 All Eyes on the Amazon